Articles of Organization LLC Texas: Everything You Need to Know

 - Comptroller of Public Accounts: If you are planning to sell goods and collect sales tax, you must register with the state's Comptroller of Public Accounts.

 If you need help with filing articles of organization for your LLC in Texas, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.